rkhamis/0-orchestrator/docs/setup/dev.md

 <a id="format-disks"></a>
 ## Format all hard disks

-In order to prepare for the [setup of storage clusters](../storagecluster/setup.md) it is highly recommended to format all hard disks as part of the resource pool setup.
-This is achieved by using the resource pool Python client, as follows.
+In order to prepare for the [setup of storage clusters](../storagecluster/setup.md) it is highly recommended to format all hard disks as part of the 0 Rest API setup.
+This is achieved by using the 0 Rest API Python client, as follows.

 From with in the JumpScale 8.2 he Docker container execute:

 ```
 #!/usr/bin/env python3
-from g8os import resourcepool
+from zeroos.restapi import  client
-import g8core
+from zeroos.core0 import  client
 import argparse

 def main(url):
-    api = resourcepool.APIClient(base_uri=url)
+    api = client.APIClient(base_uri=url)
     for node in ['x.x.x.x','x.x.x.x']:     #nodes_MGMT_ip's
         print('Wiping node {}'.format(node))
-        nodeclient = g8core.Client(node)
+        nodeclient = client.Client(node)
         for disk in nodeclient.disk.list()['blockdevices']:
             if not disk['mountpoint'] :
                 print('   * Wiping disk {kname}'.format(**disk))